lerenn/docker-images/lets-encrypt-reverse-proxy/README.md

 ### /!\ Warnings /!\

 There is some limits to certificates generation.
-At the time of writing, it's 20 certificates by week.
+At the time of writing, it's **20 certificates by week**.

+To **avoid certificate regeneration** at each container creation, please consider **mounting volume `/etc/letsencrypt`** in the container.

 For more informations: https://letsencrypt.org/docs/rate-limits/.